MRaza98/BIPM/README.md

 for the data mart.
 2. Analysis of the relevant data source(s) (i.e., tables in the operational database), including an analysis of the data quality (data profiling).
-3. Multi-dimensional design of the data mart (conceptual design)
+3. Multi-dimensional design of the data mart (conceptual design) (DbVisualizer).
 4. Proof-of-concept implementation of the multi-dimensional design with data warehousing technologies of your choice
-Parts of the Implementation:
+- Parts of the Implementation:
 a.
 Logical/physical multi-dimensional implementation
 b.
 ETL / Data Integration
 c.
 Dashboard for your data mart that visualizes the KPIs for the business process
 d.
 Critical reflection of the used data warehousing technologies
-• You can use the technologies that we used in the course or try out other technologies for visualizations / dashboarding (e.g., Tableau, Microsoft Power BI, Qlik, Python-based Dashboards like Plotly Dash, Redash, Metabase, Apache Superset, Google Data Studio), for backend / data warehouse (e.g. PostgreSQL, ClickHouse, DuckDB, Microsoft SQL Server, Oracle, IBM, MicroStrategy, Snowflake), for ETL / Data Integration / Orchestration (e.g., Apache Hop, dbt, airbyte, Python Pandas, Apache Airflow, Prefect, Talend, MicrosoftSQL Server Integration Services), or for Data Quality / Data Profiling (e.g., Talend Open Data Quality, pandas_profiling, Great Expectations, SQL Server Integration Services, Informatica Data Profiler)
 5. Process Mining based on the event logs of the operational databases (with a tool of your choice, e.g., Disco or ProM)
 6. Business recommendations for the management and project reflection